Australia Facts and Travel Guide

 Yes - that's what has been promised here for a good while now, but

-finally, it's starting to happen.
+finally, it's happened.
 You can now build your own page on

-password.
-You can add your story or comments about a place in the end
+or add your story or comments about a place which you can do in the end

 of almost every destination page on this site.
-You will make your very
+Have fun creating your

 for your contribution to Gondwananet!
 More interactive features coming